DavideLigari01/advanced-biomedical-project/documents/features_eng_notes.md

 **How can we balance the classes?**
 We can follow to strategies, not mutually exclusive:
-- **A Priori Balancing**: We can work on the raw audio, prior to the features extraction, and balance the classes by cutting the audio or performing data augmentation.
+- **A Priori Balancing**: We can work on the raw audio, prior to the features extraction, and balance the classes by cutting the audio, removing outliers or performing data augmentation.
 - **A Posteriori Balancing**: We can work on the features, after the extraction, and balance the classes by exploiting oversampling and/or undersampling techniques.